FH-Cloud-Computing/website/docs/lectures/2-iaas/index.md

 example, update your own service discovery database.

 ## Storage

+!!! tldr "In a hurry?"
+    - Local disks offer affordable performance at the cost of redundancy.
+    - Network block storage offers resilience to machine failures, but costs more to ensure the same performance.
+Not all NBS implementations store data in a redundant fashion.
+    - Network file systems offer access from multiple virtual machines in parallel at the cost of performance.
+    - Object storage offers parallel access from multiple VMs and scalability at the cost of performance and consistency.
+    - Object storages are typically integrated on the application level rather than the OS level.

 When it comes to data storage virtual machines work exactly like your physical machine would: there is a physical disk (or multiple) that store the files.
 The difference is that in the cloud your virtual machine may make use of a